SiliconLabs/peripheral_examples/series2/prs/prs_logic_unit/readme.txt

 A logical low output will have the LED off and a logical high output will have the LED on.

+Note: For the EFR32xG27 Radio Board, Push Button 0/1 is connected to LED0/1 via hardware, so it is not possible to output to the LEDs when both push buttons are being used.
+Please This example sets PC03 as the PRS output for the EFR32xG27 Radio Board.

 Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals; CMU_ClockEnable() is a dummy function for EFR32xG21 for